top of page

 rather than depending entirely on one system.

-Visitors are often surprised that one ATM accepts their card while another nearby rejects it.
+Visitors are sometimes surprised that one ATM accepts their card while another nearby does not.

 Withdrawal limits and daily cash strategy